Best Honey for Lemon Water

 How much honey should I use in lemon water?

 One to two teaspoons (5 to 10 grams) per cup is the standard amount.
 This adds about 21 to 42 calories of natural sweetness plus enzymes and antioxidants.
-Adjust to taste—some prefer less honey for a more tart drink, while others prefer a sweeter balance.
-For immune support with manuka honey, one teaspoon is sufficient given its concentrated properties.
+Adjust to taste — some prefer less honey for a more tart drink, while others prefer a sweeter balance.
+For immune support with manuka honey ($35–60+), one teaspoon is sufficient given its concentrated properties.
+For everyday use, clover honey ($8–15) at one tablespoon per day costs roughly $0.50–0.75/day.

 Can I drink honey lemon water every day?

 Yes, daily consumption is safe for most adults.
 The small amount of honey (one to two teaspoons) adds minimal sugar, and the vitamin C from lemon supports daily nutritional needs.
-People with diabetes should monitor the added sugar and consult their healthcare provider.
+People with diabetes should consider acacia honey (GI ~32) over clover (GI ~69) to minimize blood sugar impact, and consult their healthcare provider.
 Do not give honey to children under 12 months old.